-- 1. The Warden and Fellows may, from time to time, at any Stated General Meeting, elect Distinguished Senior Students, temporarily resident in Oxford and engaged in study or research, as Members of the College not on the Foundation.
-Persons so elected shall be termed 'Associate Members' and shall not be entitled to receive any emolument. - 2.
+The Warden and Fellows may, from time to time, at any Stated General Meeting, elect Distinguished Senior Students, temporarily resident in Oxford and engaged in study or research, as Members of the College not on the Foundation.
+Persons so elected shall be termed 'Associate Members' and shall not be entitled to receive any emolument except that (if the Warden and Fellows shall so from time to time resolve) they may receive a table allowance not exceeding that which is from time to time set apart under these Statutes for Fellows.

 The conditions of eligibility to and tenure of Associate Memberships and the mode of election thereto, and the privileges and advantages attached thereto, may be determined by By-Laws made from time to time for that purpose by the Warden and Fellows.